ogfreakus/SpeedFN-Staff/StaffGuide.md

 - Alt accounts that evade punishment (such as mutes or bans).
 If an alt account is found, ban the alt account and main account (if applicable)
 - Encouraging breaking Discord ToS (betterdiscord or modified clients are okay, as long as no one is using a selfbot or abusing Discord's API.
 Anything along those lines)
 - 4+ modlogs

+---

+#### How to retire
+- Go to #staff-chat and ping an Admin.
+- Tell them you want to retire.
+- They should ask you if you're sure that you want to do this.
+- If you are sure, tell them "yes."
+- Now you're retired from the staff team.